 State of California Financial Disclosure Guidance

-The State of California regulation §18755 requires disclosure under Government Code section 87302 or any conflict of interest code in connection with a decision made by a person or persons at an institution of higher education with principal responsibility for a research project to undertake such research, if it is to be funded or supported, in whole or in part by a gift, grant, contract, or (under certain circumstances) Material Transfer Agreement (MTA) from a non-governmental organization (NGO).
+The State of California regulation §18755 requires disclosure under Government Code section 87302 or any conflict of interest code in connection with a decision made by a person or persons at an institution of higher education with principal responsibility for a research project to undertake such research, if it is to be funded or supported, in whole or in part by a gift, grant, contract, or (under certain circumstances) Material Transfer Agreement (MTA) or data under a Data Use Agreement (DUA) from a non-governmental organization (NGO).

 What does this mean?

 Per these regulations, principal investigators are required to disclose financial interests in non-governmental funding sources to determine if it is reasonably foreseeable that the interest would have a material financial effect on the research or educational activities, or in entities whose financial interests would reasonably appear to be effected by such activities.
 Investigators must also disclose the financial interests of their spouses/registered domestic partners and/or dependent children.